 This fund works to provide respite holidays for disabled children in Rutland.

-The East Midlands Chamber Charitable Fund is supporting the following three charities during 2017.
+The East Midlands Chamber Charitable Fund has announced it is supporting the following three charities during 2018.

 Efficient Portfolio, chartered financial planners in Rutland, has set up the Efficient Charitable Portfolio.
 Efficient Charitable Portfolio will raise money to give to communities in Rutland and London, where Efficient Portfolio have offices.
 National charities that their staff and clients nominate will also be supported.
 Money raised will be through donations from staff and clients.